They're in love, can't you tell?

-On 'Allo 'Allo!, Private Helga Geerhart is seen standing in a corner like a small child receiving a "time out."
-Quoth her fiancÚ Herr Flick:
+- On 'Allo 'Allo!, Private Helga Geerhart is seen standing in a corner like a small child receiving a "time out."
+Quoth her fiancé Herr Flick:

 "Let this be a lesson to you.
 That is the last time you burn my toast!"

-Romantic Cheapskate V2.0 by MC Frotnalot is about a guy who delights in stringing a girl along with a minimal amount of commitment on his part.
-This character is particularly proud of the fact he has never spent any money on his girlfriend, instead resorting to petty theft for gifts, or sticking his girlfriend with the bill.* The original song Romantic Cheapstake was about how, on each of the six previous occasions that Front submitted a song to online song contest Song Fight, he had won handily, with comparing the Song Fight contest to a mistreated girlfriend.
-This song also won handily, and Frontalot declared that having gone 7-for-7, he was not going to participate anymore.
+- Romantic Cheapskate V2.0 by MC Frotnalot is about a guy who delights in stringing a girl along with a minimal amount of commitment on his part.
+This character is particularly proud of the fact he has never spent any money on his girlfriend, instead resorting to petty theft for gifts, or sticking his girlfriend with the bill.*

-Mink in DRAMAtical Murder.
-His introduction features him kidnapping the protagonist Aoba to be gang-raped in front of him (something that's just barely averted by Aoba's Superpowered Evil Side showing up) and his actual route involves him treating Aoba like dirt and coercing him into doing various things he doesn't want to do including, yes, rape.
-And Aoba — who actually has a spine for the most part in the game's other routes — passively submits to all of this with only token resistance.
+- Out of Aoba's love interests in DRAMAtical Murder, Mink fits in perfectly.
+His introduction features him kidnapping the protagonist Aoba to be gang-raped in front of him (something that's just barely averted by Aoba's Superpowered Evil Side showing up) and his actual route involves him treating a wimpified Aoba like dirt and coercing him into doing various things he doesn't want to do including, yes, rape.
+It turns out he's a Conflicted Type with a MASSIVE Freudian Excuse, and in the sequel Re:Connect he shows remorse for having treated Aoba the way he did.

-Majima Tarou, a bonus character for Tokimeki Memorial Girls' Side.
+- Majima Tarou, a bonus character for Tokimeki Memorial Girls' Side.
 Basically everything he does involves being a narcissistic, self-absorbed, emotionally flip-floppy Jerkass who torments the protagonist, demands that she do ridiculous things for her, yells at her when he does, and all-around acts abusive to the poor Love Martyr protag who spends a lot of the time in tears.
-And yet he's a dateable character in an Otome Game, so clearly there must be demand.